owellandry/tunnelmole-client/.github/README.md

 #### Custom subdomain
 Sometimes, it can be useful to have a domain that does not change frequently.
-To use a custom subdoman run `tmole 8080 as <yourdomain>.tunnelmole.net`.
+To use a custom subdoman run `tmole 8080 as <yourdomain>.rurylox.site`.

-If you are using the hosted service (which is the default) and you want to use a custom subdomain you'll need to purchase a subscription [Learn More](https://dashboard.tunnelmole.com?utm_source=tunnelmoleClientGithub).
+If you are using the hosted service (which is the default) and you want to use a custom subdomain you'll need to purchase a subscription [Learn More](https://dashboard.rurylox.site?utm_source=tunnelmoleClientGithub).

 Otherwise, you can self host.
 To learn more go to the [Tunnelmole Service](https://github.com/robbie-cahill/tunnelmole-service/) GitHub repo.